jvmahon/Homebridge-HomeSeer4/README.md

 # homebridge-homeseer-plugin-2018

+The homebridge-homeseer-plugin-2018 is an open-source plugin for the homebridge environmen.
+This plugin, when used with homebridge, acts as a bridge between Apple's HomeKit platform and HomeSeer home automation software.
+The homebridge-homeseer-plugin-2018 supports common Z-Wave device including lights, switches, sensors, locks, and garage door openers.

 ## A. New Installation and Setup Wiki Pages
 Please see the Wiki pages for instructions on Installing HomeBridge on Windows 10 and Linux and for enabling the Instant Status feature.